 As the best travel agents for Kerala, we recommend you not explore the neighbouring Karnataka or Tamil Nadu to get a truly three-dimensional picture of what south India is.

 This national park is famous for its tiger reserve.
 Hike the national park with an official Park guide, and take a lake cruise.
 Bamboo rafting is also an option if you want to try something different.
-Let us know your requirements in advance.
+Let our travel agents for Kerala know your requirements in advance.
 We will get it done for you!

 Kovalam beach was once a hippy hangout spot in the seventies but now with overdevelopment, it’s a little bit chaotic!
-We would recommend a quick trip and then to much quieter and blissful places like Kasaragod, Neeleshwar or Marari.
+Our travel agents for Kerala would recommend a quick trip and then to much quieter and blissful places like Kasaragod, Neeleshwar or Marari.

 This dance form originated in the 17th century, uses refined gestures and ornate singing to convey a story.
 Traditionally it was performed from dusk till dawn.
 You can attend a performance in Kochi.